michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

 2 . <a href="https://source.opennews.org/articles/story-templates-financial-times-reusable/" target="_blank"> Financial times: Story Templates:</a>

-> My story would follow the "Charticle" template, a narrative with charts.
+> My story would follow the "Charticle" template; a narrative with charts.
 Sample articles that follow this style are listed below:
 - <a href="https://www.ft.com/content/7a2ce77c-56d1-11e9-91f9-b6515a54c5b1" target="_blank">Donald Trump’s claims of US-Mexico border crisis, in charts</a>
 - <a href="https://www.ft.com/content/80a76f38-e3be-11e6-8405-9e5580d6e5fb" target="_blank">The huge disparities in US life expectancy in five charts</a>
 - <a href="https://www.ft.com/content/520cb6f6-2958-11e9-a5ab-ff8ef2b976c7" target="_blank">The Asian century is set to begin</a>